Choosing Tax Software: Basic, Deluxe or Premier

-How to Choose Between Basic, Deluxe, Premium or Other Versions of Tax Software
+How to Choose Between Basic, Deluxe, Premier or Other Versions of Tax Software

 Basic or Free Tax Software

-Basic tax software will help you prepare very simple returns, check for errors, and e-file the return for you.
-The Basic version of tax software is sometimes also the free version (certain income limits may apply to file for free).
+Basic tax software will help you prepare simple returns, check for errors, and e-file the return for you.
+The basic version of tax software is sometimes also the free version, though certain services may impose income limits on its free service.
 Basic or free versions may be best for taxpayers who:

 - File a Form 1040